 Salary and Tax Calculation

 Paying too much income tax, but confused how to save taxes?
-Don't worry, I'll tell all the methods by which you can save on income tax.
-Before that, lets see how your salary and tax are calculated.
+Don’t worry, I’ll tell all the methods by which you can save on income tax.
+Before that, lets see how your salary and tax calculation is done.

 Income tax is calculated on the total income you earn during the financial year, including:

 - Income from other sources (Bank FD, interests, lottery etc).

 - Income from capital gain (gains from selling assets like stocks, mutual funds, property etc).

 - For self-employed people, there is no salary.
 Their income falls under income from Business and profession.

 Most of these income categories are taxed based on a tax slab, given below.
 However, capital gains are not taxed as per the tax slab.
 I’ll explain the tax calculation for capital gains later.
 For now, lets see the existing tax slabs in India:

 Tax on the first 2.5L of the taxable income will be calculated at the rate of 5%.
 Tax on the next 5L income will be calculated at the rate of 5% and so on.